2010 Historic Preservation Award Recipients

 At the April 26, 2010 Village Board meeting, the Villa Park Historic Preservation Commission announced the recipients of this year's annual Historic Plaque awards.

-Stephen and Shayne Prosser for their large Prairie style two story stucco house situated on a large lot at 411 S. Summit Avenue.
-It was built in 1915 and is named the Majewski House after its builder and first original owner.
+Stephen and Shayne Prosser for their large Prairie style two story stucco house situated on a large lot at 411 South Summit Avenue.
+It was built in 1915 and is named the Majewski House (PDF) after its builder and first original owner.
 It was later sold to William Shier.
-From 1930-1941 it was owned by Abraham and Rose Sheinman.
+From 1930 to 1941 it was owned by Abraham and Rose Sheinman.
 Then in 1941, Anthony and Valeria Martisius owned it.
 In 1991, the Prossers' purchased the home and have been lovingly restoring the interior and exterior and have done extensive landscaping and building improvements.
 This house was featured on the 2009 House Walk.

 The present owners and caretakers are commended for their contributions to the community and for the preservation and maintenance of these important structures that links the past with the future of Villa Park.
 These buildings are significant to the history and development of the Village of Villa Park and contribute to its character and heritage.